← Back to home

 Chemistry study guides that explain the why

 Each unit starts with a guide that gets underneath the formula.
 What does it mean?
 Why does it work?
 When should you use it?
+What solving technique fits this kind of question?
 If you understand the idea, you can adapt when the problem changes.
 If you only memorized steps, that usually breaks fast.

 Practice